kv35xx/sample-demo/index.md

 ## Key benefits and next steps

-This article showed how apiman enabled the Acme enterprise to provide and manage a sample API.
-The Omega enterprise was able to discover and consume the sample API.
+This article showed how apiman enable the Acme enterprise to provide and manage a sample API.
+The Omega enterprise is able to discover and consume the sample API.

 This article took a few shortcuts with apiman that are easily fixed: